pbaletkeman/python-to-cython-converter/readme.md

 ## 🧠 Author

+Pete Letkeman
-Generated and enhanced by Microsoft Copilot ✨
+Enhanced by Microsoft Copilot ✨

+## 📜 License

+This project is licensed under a Custom Non-Commercial License.
+Commercial use requires written authorization.
+See the `LICENSE` file for details.